Musiker15/msk_backpack/README.md

     male = {bagID_1 = 82, bagID_2 = 0},
     female = {bagID_1 = 82, bagID_2 = 0}
 }
+Config.ItemsInBag = true -- Set true if you want that players cant use 'nobag' Item if there are Items in the Bag
 ----------------------------------------------------------------
--- If you want to expand the Player Inventory and dont want the secondary Inventory by typing the /openbag Command -- If Config.BagInventory = true you cant use the Commands /openbag and /stealbag !!!
+-- Config.BagInventory = true // Expand the Inventory Space of the Player
+-- Config.BagInventory = false // Secondary Inventory by typing /openbag Command
+-- If Config.BagInventory = true then change this to the same value in config.lua of Chezza Inventory !!!
-Config.BagInventory = false -- Set true if you want to expand the player inventory Config.BagWeight = 60 -- Set the Bag Weight if 'Config.BagInventory = true'
+Config.BagInventory = true
+Config.BagWeight = 60 -- Set the Value what added to the Inventory Space if 'Config.BagInventory = true'
 ----------------------------------------------------------------
--- If set to true go to client.lua and change the IDs to what you set in esx_parachute Config.useParachute = true -- Set true if you use my esx_parchute Script
+-- If set to true go to client.lua and change the IDs to what you set in esx_parachute Config.useParachute = false -- Set true if you use my esx_parchute Script
 ----------------------------------------------------------------
-Config.CarryLongWeapon = true -- Set 'true' if you want that Players can only carry a Weapon if they have a Bag Config.WeaponBags = {82} -- Backpack IDs // {ID, ID, ID} | Only for 'Config.CarryLongWeapon' function!!
+-- Experimental // Can cause performance problems Config.CarryLongWeapon = false -- Set 'true' if you want that Players can only carry a Weapon if they have a Bag Config.WeaponBags = {82} -- Backpack IDs // {ID, ID, ID} | Only for 'Config.CarryLongWeapon' function!!
 Config.Weapons = {
     'WEAPON_CARBINERIFLE',